rjp/thirdspace/docs/spec.md

-*This document is intended for guidance only and in no way represents a binding contract of functionality.
+*This document is intended for guidance only and the functionality described in no way represents a binding contract.
 Details are subject to alteration and correction without notice.*

 UA3 Spec
 ========

-UA3 presents a simple HTTP interface for reading and posting messages.
+UA3 presents a simple HTTP interface for reading and posting messages, wholists and other functions.

-All content is in JSON format (specifically MIME type application/xml+ua3) and must be authenticated with HTTP authentication (the only exception to this is GET /system/banner).
+All content is in JSON format (Content-Type: application/xml+ua3).
+Requests must be authenticated with HTTP authentication (see detailed spec for exceptions).
 Following a successful authentication attempt the server will return the "ua3session" cookie - you may use this cookie in lieu of the username / password combination for subsequent requests.

 ## Some conventions

-** JSON uses case sensitive keys, messageid is NOT the same as messageId **
+** JSON uses case sensitive keys, onetwothree is NOT the same as OneTwoThree **

+Where a value appears in quotes it represents a string.
+Where a value does not appear in quotes it represents a number or a boolean (true|false).

 Users and folders are keyed by lower-cased name.
 Names are case insensitive in this context but mixed case is still supported in the actual definition, so

         POST /folder/private

-        { to:"techno", "body": "bingle" }
+        { to:"techno", "body":"bingle" }

 will be seen by Techno in Private but creating a new folder called "private" is not possible.